Symptoms of GABA overexpression

 In short, we want to be giving our children SAFE products.
 At the very least, do no harm...

-Honeycombs is a trusted brand but the liquid ginkgo is harder to dose because the strength is not equal to the solid form.
+Honeycombs --- is a safe, trusted brand, but liquid ginkgo is harder to dose because the strength is not equal to the solid form.
 Teresa Cody does not recommend that you use it.
 If you do, however, make sure it's alcohol free.
 Honeycomb has an alcohol free liquid version (that I used with Jett until I found out about the dosage).
-If your infant is not eating solid foods yet, you may want to use the liquid version.
+If your infant is not eating solid foods yet, you may want to try this liquid version.

 For liquid dosage, you can go here: http://www.riverbendds.org/index.htm